Writing the self in bereavement

 In the process of writing, I also read the latest research on bereavement.
 It turns out most people are naturally resilient (great news), but what might we do when grief feels like too much to bear?

-The Widow Project is becoming a book now.
-It includes poetry, reflections, narratives of Frans’s illness and the story of our relationship.
+The book includes poetry, reflections, narratives of Frans’s illness and the story of our relationship.